facebook pixel

 2. Passives (7-8 rating) – These are satisfied but unenthusiastic customers who are vulnerable to competitive offerings.

-3. Detractors (0-6 rating) – These are unhappy customers who can damage your brand and impede growth through negative word-of-mouth.
+3. Detractors (0-6 rating) – These unhappy customers can damage your brand and impede growth through negative word-of-mouth.

 The Net Promoter Score is calculated by subtracting the percentage of Detractors from the percentage of Promoters.
 It is a powerful and effective metric because it ties customer loyalty to revenue growth.
 Companies with higher NPS tend to grow at a faster rate compared to competitors with lower scores.

-The Net Promoter Score (NPS) is calculated using a simple formula that takes into account the responses from your customers to the NPS survey question.
+The Net Promoter Score (NPS) is calculated using a simple formula that considers your customers’ responses to the NPS survey question.
 The calculation involves three steps:

 Step 1: Categorize Respondents